Originally posted 1/26/2023, updated 2/1/2024 by A. Wolfe

 - Less redundant data entry: The same information is used across all stages of the order management process.
 There's no need to input the same information repeatedly.
 This will cut down on the possibility of errors.

 - Increased visibility: Everyone can follow and track order status with an OMS.
 Your staff will be able to help your customers if any issues arise, and customers can track their own orders through an OMS.

 - Data analysis: An OMS can analyze your data to determine how you can improve your operations.
 It can identify sales patterns, track KPIs and forecast sales and inventory levels.

 Although you can manually pick, pack and ship from even your spare closet, that won't be feasible as your business grows.
 Additionally, the main benefits of using a pick-pack-ship system lie in using its associated OMS.

-Fortunately, Cart.com provides a best-in-class OMS and strategically placed nationwide fulfillment centers to help you optimize your order fulfillment and provide a top-notch customer experience.
-Whether you're shipping direct-to-consumer, wholesale, or business-to-business, you can use Cart.com to decrease your costs and scale your business.
+Cart.com provides a best-in-class OMS and strategically placed nationwide fulfillment centers to help you optimize your order fulfillment and provide a top-notch customer experience.
+Whether you're shipping direct-to-consumer, wholesale or business-to-business, you can use Cart.com to decrease your costs and scale your business.

-With Cart.com, you'll always know exactly how much inventory you have in stock.
-You can track every order from start to finish, including returns, and quickly find orders using emails, SKUs, or order numbers.
+With Cart.com, you'll always know exactly how much inventory you have in stock and track every order from start to finish.
+Contact our team of omnichannel fulfillment experts today to find out more.